-The Schedules are intended to reflect the revenues and expenditures and advanced funds and deferred revenues relative to FTA Section 5310 Program and Proposition C Discretionary funds only under MOU Nos.
-P000ASI23 and P000AS122.
-Accordingly, the Schedules do not purport to, and do not present fairly the financial position of Access Services and changes in financial position thereof as of and for the years ended June 30, 2019 and 2018 in conformity with generally accepted accounting principles in the United States of America.
+The Schedules are intended to reflect the revenues and expenditures and advanced funds and deferred revenues relative to FTA Section 5310 Program, Proposition C Discretionary and Measure M 2% funds only, under MOU Nos.
+P000AS124 and P000AS123.
+Accordingly, the Schedules do not purport to, and do not present fairly the financial position of Access Services and changes in financial position thereof as of and for the years ended June 30, 2020 and 2019 in conformity with generally accepted accounting principles in the United States of America.

-As of June 30, 2019, Access Services has unspent funds of \$7,163,748 related to Proposition C funding from LACMTA that it has presented as Deferred Revenues in its audited financial statements.
+As of June 30, 2020 and 2019, Access Services has unspent funds of \$6,283,055 and \$7,163,748, respectively, related to Proposition C funding from LACMTA that it has presented as Deferred Revenues in its audited financial statements.